Cryogenic tanks 5 Criteria you should consider

 Depending on the substance to be stored

-Cryogenic Storage Tanks and their Liquids
+Cryo Storage Tanks and Cryogenic Liquids

 LIN (liquid nitrogen)